-I. Introduction When presented with an argument, we often rush to judgment, evaluating it before we fully appreciate it.
+Introduction When presented with an argument, we often rush to judgment, evaluating it before we fully appreciate it.
 One important lesson to take from the preceding sections is that it's best to be sure that you understand the argument before commenting on it.
 The Logical Fallacies: Table of Contents.
 UCB Rhetoric - UCB Rhetoric Department Undergraduate Student Learning Goals.
 Straw Vulcan.
 Critical Thinking, the Series: Learning to ask “Why?” again.
 If intentional collaboration is the productive exchange of big ideas, then philosophy is an important foundation.

 From Socrates to Aristotle to Kant to Kuhn to Senge (and a host of others in between) there is a rich heritage of thought on the pursuit of understanding, with a host of cognitive models to help us work on the hardest problems.
 For those willing to do the work – and it truly is work, no silver bullets to be found here – improving how we search for knowledge is central to all manners of collaborative solutions, framed alternatively as innovation (in the commercial context), or emergent outcomes (in the context of complexity).

 That puts intentional collaboration on the critical path to solving virtually all critical social, commercial and public sector issues.
 The stakes are high.
 Ultimately it comes down to a decision: are we willing to embrace and foster the hard work of critical thinking?
 I’m neither philosopher, nor academic.
 Start [Araucaria@ARG:dundee] SMART 5 - Evaluating Sources.
 Evaluating Arguments Part One - Marianne Talbot.
 Evaluating arguments.
 Evaluating Logic and Validity.
 Many articles and essays are not written to present information clearly and directly; instead they may be written to persuade you to accept a particular viewpoint, to offer an, opinion, to argue for one side of a controversial issue.